 Because signs of multiple myeloma are often masked by medical conditions related to a weakened immune system, early diagnosis is relatively rare.
 In fact, only 5% of people diagnosed with multiple myeloma have the cancer identified in early stages.
 Multiple myeloma survival rates have been steadily increasing over the past decade.
 However, the five-year survival rate is still only 50%.
 With a cancer that has few known risk factors and no proven prevention methods, multiple myeloma is a uniquely challenging disease.

 Luckily, many researchers are dedicated to finding ways to beat multiple myeloma.
-Past research efforts, example, have improved the ability to identify this cancer via a blood or urine test.
+Past research efforts, for example, have improved the ability to identify this cancer via a blood or urine test.
 Such tests administered during routine physicals or screenings can help early identification of multiple myeloma.
 Even things such as identifying a weak immune system as a sign of multiple myeloma was a great stride.
 Now, however, researchers are striking back harder than ever against this cancer with a couple major areas of focus.

 Immunotherapy, which has been gaining traction in the medical world, has yielded a great breakthrough.
 By training the immune system to recognize and attack cancer cells, it may be possible to use a vaccine as a form of multiple myeloma therapy.
 Vaccines combining cancer and immune cells have been found to stimulate super-charged immune cells in the body.
 The stimulation of immune cells is seen to increase their ability to identify and kill myeloma cells.